lean coffee definition

 You don’t need any expensive tools to make a Lean Coffee.

-• Digital Kanban Board (if you run the meeting using a digital Kanban board)
+• Digital kanban board (if you run the meeting using a digital kanban board)

 • Physical board or a pad